zharmad/SpinRelax/README.md

 skip the quaternion computation step if you are satisfied with structure-based predictions of global tumbling.

+A script **parse-hydroNMR-results.py** is available to help you incorporate this into the workflow.

 ## Installation

-Simply clone into your desired directory, and then run `check-installation.bash`.
+Simply clone into your desired directory, and then run check-installation.bash`.
 This will look at whether the shell can find the default arguments and environments required.
 Please modify as necessary for your setup - notably, `check-packages.py` will compile the C-based npufunc and check if the other python scripts can be accessed.